 3. Select Date as the X-Axis Field from the drop-down menu.

-4. To visualize the plot, right-click on the header of Basic Plots object and select Visualize Data from the context menu.
+4. To visualize the plot, right-click on the Basic Plots object’s header, and select Visualize Data from the context menu.

 5. A Visualization window will appear.
 This window can be resized by dragging the boundary while it is clicked.
 Alternatively, it can be undocked from the bottom pane and viewed to the best scale.